Louis DeJoy: Republican Party fundraising

 DeJoy has served as a major donor and fundraiser for a number of high-profile Republican Party politicians.
 He helped fund President George W. Bush's 2004 reelection campaign, co-chaired Rudy Giuliani's North Carolina fundraising campaign in 2008, and donated a combined $27,700 to Jeb Bush's 2016 presidential campaign.
 He donated $1.2 million each to Donald Trump's 2020 campaign, and to the Republican Party since 2016.

-In April 2017, DeJoy was named one of three deputy finance chairmen of the Republican National Committee, along with Trump's then-lawyer Michael Cohen and the venture capitalist Elliott Broidy.
+In April 2017, DeJoy was named one of three deputy finance chairmen of the Republican National Committee, along with Trump's then-lawyer Michael Cohen, as well as venture capitalist and philanthropist Elliott Broidy.
 In May 2019, DeJoy became local finance chairman for the 2020 Republican National Convention, then planned for Charlotte, North Carolina.

-In September 2020 The Washington Post and The New York Times reported that according to former employees at DeJoy's logistics company New Breed, he participated in a straw donor scheme, reimbursing employees for making political donations.
+In September 2020, The Washington Post and The New York Times reported that according to former employees at DeJoy's logistics company New Breed, he participated in a straw donor scheme, reimbursing employees for making political donations.
 Employees, particularly managers, were expected to contribute to fundraisers for Republican candidates and organizations; they were allegedly reimbursed in full through the company's system of bonuses.

 Campaign finance records show that employees at New Breed gave substantial sums to Republican candidates and negligible amounts to Democrats.
 Between 2000 and 2014, when New Breed was sold, 124 employees gave a combined total over $1 million.
 Many of these people had not donated before they worked at the company and have not done so since leaving.
-Pressuring employees to make campaign donations, reimbursements for such donations, and use of corporate money to support individual politicians are in violation of both North Carolina and federal election laws, although some statutes of limitations may have expired.

 At an August congressional hearing DeJoy emphatically denied having engaged in such practices.
-The House Committee on Oversight and Reform has opened an investigation into the allegations and the possibility that DeJoy lied to the committee, and has called for the Postal Service to suspend him.
-North Carolina Attorney General Josh Stein said that reimbursing someone for a political contribution would be a violation of the law and that "Any allegation that’s this serious merits investigation."
+The House Committee on Oversight and Reform opened an investigation into the allegations and the possibility that DeJoy lied to the committee, and called for the Postal Service to suspend him.
+North Carolina attorney general Josh Stein said that reimbursing someone for a political contribution would be a violation of the law and that "Any allegation that's this serious merits investigation."
+By the end of 2020, the Wake County, North Carolina district attorney's office had decided that it would not pursue a criminal investigation of New Breed's alleged campaign finance law violations.
+The office formally announced this decision in April of the following year.
+In December 2021, the Federal Election Commission voted 4–1 to dismiss two criminal complaints against DeJoy related to the straw donor allegations, citing approximately 20 New Breed employees who denied being pressured to make campaign contributions.
 CNN reported in June 2021 that the FBI was investigating the matter.
+That investigation was eventually closed, with no charges being filed as of 2023.